dgaydukov/cert-aws/sa/files/sa.md

 * Identity Pool - temporary credentials to access aws services.
 If your users don't need to access aws resources, you don't need identity pool, user pool would be enough.
 You can use users from User Pool or Federated Pool (Facebook, Google) as users to whom give temporary credentials.
 You pay for MAU (monthly active users) - user who within a month made some identity operation signIn/singUp/tokenRefresh/passwordChange.
 Free tier - 50k MAU per month.
 You can call `AssumeRole` to get temporary credentials.
+So you can singin to user_pool but you can use user_pool id token to get aws credentials from identity_pool.
-So you can singin to user_pool but you can use user_pool id token to get aws credentials from identity_pool There are 3 types of cognito tokens (with accord to OpenID):
+There are 3 types of cognito tokens (with accord to OpenID):
 * id token - jwt token that has personal user info (name, email, phone).
 So you shouldn't use it outside your backend, cause it includes sensitive info.
 Usually id token = access token + user's personal details.
 * access token - jwt token that includes user's access rights.
 You can use it outside your backend to get access to other services.
 Live of id/access token is limited, usually to 1 hour, and that's why you should use refresh token to prolong it.
-* refresh token - use it to retrieve new ID and access tokens Example creating users from cli:
+* refresh token - use it to retrieve new ID and access tokens Example creating users from cli (first run `sa/cloudformation/cognito-iam.yml` as CF stack):
 ```
 # create user
 aws cognito-idp sign-up --client-id={USER_POOL_CLIENT_ID} --username=john.doe@gmail.com --password=P@1ssword --user-attributes Name="email",Value="john.doe@gmail.com" Name="name",Value="John Doe"